JustWhit3/higgs-decay-classification/Explanations/What_my_program_does.md

 ## Evaluation of the classification
 The combination of the models has been performed using the Logistic Regression on both outpus of DNN and BDT.
 The class used is `LogisticRegression` from the library `sklearn`.
-Evaluation of the classification process is given by a metric called "AMS" (see the [PDF_dataset.pdf](https://github.com/JustWhit3/Software_and_Computing_program/blob/master/Explanations/PDF_dataset.pdf) or the own explanation in the
+Evaluation of the classification process is given by a metric called "AMS" (see the [PDF_dataset.pdf](https://github.com/JustWhit3/Software_and_Computing_program/blob/master/Explanations/PDF_dataset.pdf) or the own explanation in the [Readme](https://github.com/JustWhit3/Software_and_Computing_program/blob/master/Reference%20guides/README_reference_guides.md) of the [Reference Guides](https://github.com/JustWhit3/Software_and_Computing_program/tree/master/Reference%20guides)).
-[Reference Guides](https://github.com/JustWhit3/Software_and_Computing_program/tree/master/Reference%20guides)).
 At the end have been combined all the AMS of each classification procedure with the Logistic Regression method.

 ## Results
 For all the final results, see the [project](https://github.com/JustWhit3/Software_and_Computing_program/tree/master/Project) folder.
 Numerical results (AMS scores) are: